 Today the area is a conservation area located within the London Borough of Camden.

 Warwick Avenue (W9), West London

-Warwick Avenue tube station is located in Little Venice, a small neighbourhood in the City of Westminster.
+Warwick Avenue tube station is located in Little Venice.
 Little Venice is home to several Regency white painted stucco terraced town houses and mansion blocks.